How Scott Disick Caused Another Kim Kardashian Meltdown

 If you ever need to go through an emotional meltdown, call Scott Disick (and preferably have your sister dating him prior to that) and hear him complaining about your sister cheating on him.

-That’s what happened to Kim Kardashian on her recent trip to Dubai with Scott Disick, ex-boyfriend and father of three children of Kourtney Kardashian.
+That’s what happened to Kim Kardashian on her recent trip to Dubai with Scott Disick, ex-boyfriend and the father to all three of Kourtney Kardashian’s children.

 Kim Kardashian lashes out when Scott Disick tries to hide a woman in their hotel https://t.co/UO5x5RTyRQ pic.twitter.com/y6NF6PihDJ